pvdz/bestchessline/APP.md

   - Streams “info … pv …” updates (depth, score, mate, PV) to a typed callback.
   - Resolves with a typed `AnalysisResult` on `bestmove`.
   - `getCurrentAnalysisSnapshot()` exposes a stable snapshot for tickers.
+  - PV replay starts from the original `analyzePosition(fen)` input to avoid desync; if our validator rejects a PV move we HARD‑STOP and log full context (fen, pv, offending move).

 - Bestmove (Next Best Moves)
   - `src/line/best/bestmove-manager.ts` – start/stop, render best lines, status, PV click‑to‑apply, mate‑aware sort.